gitter-lab/metl-sim/README.md

 I explain how to generate variant lists in the next section.
 For now, I created a sample text file with two variants, [2qmt_p_example.txt](variant_lists/2qmt_p_example.txt).

-Make sure the `rosettafy` conda environment is active.
+Make sure the `metl-sim` conda environment is active.
 Then, call the following command from the root directory of this repository.

 ```commandline